 While base year performance was characterized using multiple measures, the analysis of future year performance focuses on Average Daily Delay per Truck.
 The reason for this is to take advantage of the region's travel demand model which estimates changes in travel times based on population growth, changes in land use, and other factors that impact travel behavior.
-Specifically, the total delay from the model for both the years 2020 and 2050 was extracted and the difference in between the two years was computed.
+Specifically, the total delay from the model for both the years 2020 and 2050 was extracted and the difference between the two years was computed.
 The difference in the delay was then added to the base year delay estimated from the NPMRDS data to develop a 2050 truck delay forecast.
-The future performance assessment is for the existing plus committed condition, which assumes no improvements beyond what has already been programmed for construction and included by the MPO as part of its transportation improvement program.
+The future performance assessment is for the existing plus committed condition, which assumes no improvements beyond what has already been programmed for construction and included by the MPO as part of its Transportation Improvement Program.

-The results of the analysis are shown in Figure 2.5.
-Note the overall increases in anticipated future delay across the network as more links are forecasted to experience delays in excess of 200 seconds and up to nearly 12,500 seconds.
+The results of the analysis are shown in Figure 2.5 which is the summation of delay across each segment.
+Note the overall increases in anticipated future delay across the network as more links are forecasted to experience delays in excess of 200 seconds and up to nearly 3,000 seconds.